KevinBytesTheDust/CVAmp/README.md

 Small GUI tool that spawns muted Google Chrome instances via [Playwright](https://github.com/microsoft/playwright-python), each with a different user-agent and HTTP proxy connection.
 Each instance navigates to the twitch channel, activates theater mode and adheres itself to the available screen space.
 Settings in localStorage ensure the lowest possible resolution.
+Only Twitch.tv is fully supported.
+Unstable support for kick.com, youtube.com and other streaming platforms.

 - Download the one-file executable for Windows from the [latest CTVBot release](https://github.com/jlplenio/crude-twitch-viewer-bot/releases/latest).